SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/AFix.rst

 Assignment
 ^^^^^^^^^^

 ``AFix`` will automatically check and expand range and precision during assignment.
-By default it is an error to assign an ``AFix`` value to another ``AFix`` value with smaller range or precision.
+By default, it is an error to assign an ``AFix`` value to another ``AFix`` value with smaller range or precision.

 The ``.truncated`` function is used to control how assignments to smaller types.